KossySteve/HTML_Linter_Capstone_project/README.md

 ## Built With

 - Ruby
+- Rspec

 ## How to run linter?
-- You can run ./lib/html_linter.rb file on your terminal.
+- You can run ruby ./bin/html_linter.rb file on your terminal.
 - If you want to use another html document you can write the file path in the object of Linter class.

 ## The kind of errors this linter detects?